The graphic novel adaptations of the #1 New York Times bestselling Wings of Fire series continue to set the world on fire!

 Overall I thought this book was really good, but I recommend reading it after you’ve read the actual book.
 I think it will end up being more enjoyable and you’ll be able to better understand it with the filler stuff that wasn’t included in the graphic novel.

+A generous 4 stars None of these graphic novel adaptations have wowed me yet but I love the source material so I overall enjoy these!
 I thought the way the obsidian mirror was portrayed was very well done and better than how I imagined it, but of course with any adaptation of something there are aspects that ruin my imagining of them; such as Quibli (my fav character) looked a little off and some of the ways the landscape was sized looked not completely accurate to how I in-vision the scale of Pyrrhia.

 It's interesting since I typically prefer graphic novels to novels these days.
 They are so much fastest to read.
 But I struggle with the Wings of Fire Graphic Novels.
 It's very hard for me to tell the dragons apart and for me to remember which type of dragon is which (like I get Mudwings and Sandwings confused as well as Seawings and Rainwings sometimes).
 Just like with the novels, I liked hearing the story from Sunny's perspective, she's an awesome character.
 I definitely preferred the novel version though.
 My students will love the graphic novel version so I'll definitely be purchasing it!